omersha/omersha.github.io/_posts/2015-12-01-random-bitstreams.md

     return numpy.random.bytes(size_in_bytes)
 {% endhighlight %}

-The first requirement, obvious in this context, was the ability to produce patternless bits with any given entropy ("patternless" here means with no dependencies exploitable by dictionary coders).

-The straightforward approach is to follow the definition, and generate the bitstream by a sequence of coin flips, using a biased coin:
+But this gives no control over the entropy of the generated bits.
+The straightforward approach for this, is to follow the definition, and generate the bitstream by a sequence of coin flips, using a biased coin:

 **In [2]:**